-The woman, originally from Suceava county and a graduate of the Architecture university has received the Excellence Award in the UK.
-The award is given by the Royal Institute of British Architects to only one graduate student a year.
+The young woman, originally from Suceava county and a graduate of the Architecture university has received the Excellence Award in the UK.
+This is a prestigious award as it is given by the Royal Institute of British Architects to only one graduate student a year.

 The awards have been given for 50 years and they celebrate quality architecture, accomplished projects and innovative elements that are meant to improve the quality of life.